xiangyu2022/DisfreeTestAPS/README.md

   submitted to *Physical Review D*.

 ## Code and simulation results
-There are two repositories that detail the simulations and figures produced for the two previously discussed papers.
+There are two folders that detail the simulations and figures produced for the two previously discussed papers.

 It may take a long time to run the simulation part, so we provide our simulation results [here](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Simulation) for your reference.